Julago, Queensland: Education

 There are no schools in Julago.
-The nearest primary school is Wulguru State School in Wulguru to the north-west.
-The nearest secondary school is William Ross State High School in Annandale to the north-west.
+The nearest government primary school is Wulguru State School in Wulguru to the north-west.
+The nearest government secondary school is William Ross State High School in Annandale to the north-west.

 Amenities

 Elliot Spring Wesleyan Methodist Church meets at the Elliot Springs Community Centre on Elliot Springs Boulevard (approx 19.3750°S 146.8978°E).
 It is part of the Wesleyan Methodist Church.